 AWESOME UPDATE: Roman Jaquez‘s film The Way Forward is making the festival rounds and winning big!
 We won Best US Drama at the World Film Fair in Los Angeles, and I was nominated for Best Supporting Actress at the International Film Festival in Milan, Italy!
 We ended up taking home Best Cinematography in Italy as well, and my friend Yury Tsykun took home Best Supporting Actor at the Festival in London.
 I’m so proud of this film!
 Check out two trailers in my Videos section; I’ll let you all know when The Way Forward reaches a streaming service!

 In September 2019, I accepted a paid part-time internship with the Martin Van Buren Historic Site in Kinderhook, NY.
-I’ll be working with farming documents and reports to produce new educational materials for the MVB tour guides.
-I’m very excited to contribute to the National Park Service!
-Updates coming in May 2020!
+Over the next several months, I synthesized farming documents and reports into a new interpretive guide for the MAVA tour guides titled “Fashion, Free Soil, and Forward Motion: Martin Van Buren’s Farmland 1839 to 2020.”
+I’m very excited to have contributed to the National Park Service!

 In July 2019, I appeared as astronomer Henrietta Leavitt in a full production of Silent Sky with the Schenectady Civic Players.
 It was a life-changing experience with an amazing cast, stage manager and director.
 “There’s a reason we measure it all in light.”
 Click HERE for more information about the Schenectady Civic Players.